yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

 > all aspects of our curriculum, from management of structured data to data
 > visualization.

-Last semester, I had the opportunity to teach DSCI 210 again; this time taking advantage of the excellent additions added by Dr. Bergen.
-The course is finally in an excellent place, as evidenced by the following student evaluation comments.
+Last semester, I had the opportunity to teach DSCI 210 again.
+This time I was able to take advantage of the excellent additions added by Dr. Bergen and I have found that DSCI 210 is in an excellent place, as evidenced by the following student evaluation comments.

 * *"I really enjoyed this class and ending up adding Data Science to be my second major.
 I thought you did a wonderful job teaching and I feel like I learned so many useful tools to apply to my other studies in this class.
 Thank you so much!"*
 * *"This course made me consider getting a major in DSCI.
 I HIGHLY HIGHLY recommend this course to other students."*